Sonata165/SimpleGuru/Readme.md

 5. Parse the index info
 6. Crawl all property info according to the index info
 7. Parse the property info
-8. Compute augment features for all properties.
+8. Compute augmenting features for all properties.
 9. Rank properties, save to the final output file.

 ## 注意